synadia-io/orbit.java/direct-consumer/README.md

 ### Direct Usage

-For how to use, please see the examples [ConsumeExample.java](src/examples/java/io/synadia/examples/ConsumeExample.java)
+For how to use, please see the examples:

+[ConsumeExample.java](src/examples/java/io/synadia/examples/ConsumeExample.java)

 [StartSequenceExample.java](src/examples/java/io/synadia/examples/StartSequenceExample.java)